-A significant amount of time was also invested in providing examination boards with Centre Assessment Grades.
-These were the grades that student were most likely to have achieved if they had sat the examinations and took into account a range of evidence including classwork, homework, mock exam results etc. The school followed the Ofqual published guidance on this process in order to ensure that the process was applied fairly, and without bias or discrimination, for students at this school.
+A significant amount of time was also invested in providing examination boards with Teacher Assessed Grades, the replacement for external examinations.
+Teachers assessed their students' performance, based only on the content that had been delivered to them.
+These grades were awarded based on what students were able to show they knew and what they were able to do; teachers took into account a range of evidence including mock exam results and summer assessments.
+The school followed the Ofqual published guidance on this process in order to ensure that the process was applied fairly, and without bias or discrimination, for students at this school.
+This process required the marking, moderation, and standardisation of large amounts of evidence and was supported by the Board of Trustees, who approved 2 days of exceptional school closure to students in order to provide staff with the time to complete this activity.